 A second set of questions is related the possible applications of the stable limit DAHA -- through the path opened by the work of Carlsson and Mellit -- to the combinatorics and geometry of Hilbert schemes.
-We hope to pursue these questions in a future article.
+We hope to pursue these questions in future publications.

 \begin{ack} The work of BI was partially supported by the Simons Foundation grant 420882. \end{ack}